oasci/reptar/docs/source/parsers-extractors.rst

 Parsers and Extractors
 ======================

-Parsers and extractors work together to retrieve data from supported files and store it in :attr:`~reptar.parsers.parser.parser.parsed_info`.
+Parsers and extractors work together to retrieve data from supported files and store it in :attr:`~reptar.parsers.parser.parsed_info`.

 Parsers
 =======